Amblyopia Services from Your Optometrist in South Windsor

 Amblyopia, otherwise referred to as lazy eye, a common condition that develops in young children.
-Our optometrist at Prudhomme Vision offers vision care services that lower the chance of reduced vision in amblyopia patients in the Manchester area.
+Our optometrist at Prudhomme Vision offers vision care services that lower the chance of reduced vision in amblyopia patients in the South Windsor area.

 Importance of Exams for Children

 Patients with amblyopia face the risk of reduced vision due to missing coordination between their brain and the affected eye.
 Although an eye with amblyopia might look normal, it is underused, since the brain favors the other eye.